casaper/my_bash_libs/README.md

 ## Files

-1. [colours.sh](colours.sh) - contains a set of variables to colorize bash output
+1. [colours.sh](colours.sh) - a set of variables to colorize bash output
+1. [output_utils.sh](output_utils.sh) - utilities to format and output stuff to the user in the shell